capactio/capact/cmd/och/README.md

 - local mode - In this mode it stores TypeInstances for a Voltron deployment.
 - public mode - In this mode it works as a public repository, which provides OCF manifests to local OCHs.

+The OCHs are accessed via a GraphQL API.

 ## Prerequisites

 - Running Kubernetes cluster with Voltron installed